instituutnederlandsetaal/BlackLab/site/docs/guide/030_index-your-data/090_miscellaneous.md

 ## Forward index and multiple values

-A note about forward indices and indexing multiple values at a single corpus position: as of right now, the forward index will only store the first value indexed at any position.
+A note about forward indexes and indexing multiple values at a single corpus position: as of right now, the forward index will only store the first value indexed at any position.
 This is the value used for grouping and sorting on this annotation.
 In the future we may add the ability to store multiple values for a token position in the forward index, although it is likely that the first value will always be the one used for sorting and grouping.